 Today, more than ever, children and families need support in navigating a world filled with grief and loss.
 Our purpose is to elevate the conversation and awareness about grief support by providing the acknowledgement and tools needed for a more grief-sensitive culture.
 We are proud to be one of the leading funders of childhood bereavement support in the country.

-One in fourteen Americans will lose a parent or sibling before age 18 and the vast majority of children experience a significant loss by the time they complete high school.
+One in twelve Americans will lose a parent or sibling before age 18 and the vast majority of children experience a significant loss by the time they complete high school.

 Our partner, Judi's House developed the Childhood Bereavement Estimation Model (CBEM) to understand the magnitude of the issue.
 The CBEM approximates rates of U.S. children and youth who will experience the death of a parent or sibling by the time they reach adulthood.